ElektraInitiative/libelektra/doc/help/elektra-mounting.md

 accessible and a directory exists at the mount point.
 Elektra does not enforce such restrictions.

+Note, that you cannot mount the same configuration file multiple times.
+You can, however, use the specification to link between configuration items which gives an impression of an *bind mount*, i.e. having the same configuration values on multiple places..

 ## SEE ALSO

 - See [elektra-glossary(7)](elektra-glossary.md)